 What about cabin friend requests?

 We do our best to accommodate camper cabin friend requests of ONE individual friend or a GROUP of 3 to 10 friends who provide the same group name during registration.
-Decide on a unique name (like "DMGC Girls") and then have the 3-10 campers who wish to share the same cabin use it as their "cabin friend request".
+Decide on a unique name (like "DMGC Girls") and then have the 3-10 campers who wish to share the same cabin use the group name as their "cabin friend request".
 If multiple names are listed, ONLY the first name will be considered as the Cabin Friend Request.
 Please do not also list the members of the group, only the GROUP name.

 What if I need to make changes to information provided on the registration form?

 For weekend camps, send an e-mail to email@example.com.
 For summer camps, please send an e-mail to firstname.lastname@example.org.